The bees who built this hive at Riverton substation were rehomed.

 Conserving the environment’s precious pollinators is a focus for us in managing the network’s assets with a new policy to rehome bees.

 “Once bees are collected, the entry into the old hive is sealed to prevent bees from re-entering.”

 “We will endeavour to collect and relocate the bees safely with minimal impact on residents.
 We have received positive feedback and responses from our customers regarding our new approach and it’s great to be helping the environment as part of our work.”

-Andy said the new bee rehoming policy was part of our commitment to delivering sustainable outcomes through appropriate planning and maintenance of the grid.
+Graham said the new bee rehoming policy was part of our commitment to delivering sustainable outcomes through appropriate planning and maintenance of the grid.